Nadybot/highway/README.md

 ## Running

+From source:

 ```sh
 cargo build --release
 ./target/release/highway
 ```

+Alternatively, you can download a prebuilt binary from the CI by going [here](https://github.com/Nadybot/highway/actions), clicking on the first run with a green checkmark, scrolling down slightly to "Artifacts" and then selecting your operating system.

 highway runs with sensible defaults, to override them, create a file called `config.json` with these contents: